-The full-time Basic Tuition Fee Unit is \$1,523.02 per semester for Canadian citizens, permanent residents, and international students.
-All PhD students entering a doctoral program for the first time are eligible for a Doctoral Tuition Scholarship for up to four years.
+The full-time Basic Tuition Fee Unit is \$1,553.48 per semester for Canadian citizens, permanent residents, and international students.
+Students entering a doctoral program for the first time may be eligible for a Doctoral Tuition Scholarship for the initial two years of registration, renewable for a further two consecutive years if progress is deemed satisfactory.